cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 #### Content maintainability & site mechanics

 Documentation is fully **searchable**.
-Searches are limited to the current (stable) software version.
+Searches are apparently limited to the current (stable) software version, though searching for "upgrade" lists instructions for upgrading 3.3 -> 3.4 in the v3.4 doc, 3.2 -> 3.3 in the 3.3 doc, and so on.
 Search also returns blog entries.

 The website content folder contains a **language-specific directory** in its hierarchy, implying a mechanism for doing **internationalization** if necessary.
 There do not appear to be plans to translate the documentation from English.